 “There are any number of witnesses to the fact that the garden was empty after 8 … I was there all day from 9 in the morning till midnight, the only activity then was cleaning of the work tops and oven in the kitchen area, which obviously had to wait until the bands had eaten and the barrels had been drained and carried out.

 Your fridge was a disgrace, by the way.”

 – Branch Secretary: Industrial Workers of the World, Dorset General Members’ Branch.

 Everything was cleaned and put away; linen was taken away and laundered.
 The following day we visited to fine-pick in daylight and found nothing.
 The site was left in better condition than we found it, especially the fridge, a bio-hazard that had to be thoroughly decontaminated before we could put our food in it.

 So what have we got?
-A malicious phone call to the cops, and four in-house complaints made by people who evidently didn’t witness the proceedings, resulting in ex-gratia payment to a crony, or cronies.
+A malicious e-mail to the cops, and four in-house complaints made by people who evidently didn’t witness the proceedings, resulting in ex-gratia payment to a crony, or cronies.

 “Thank you to everyone involved in organising this event.
 We had a really good day, met with interesting people, heard fascinating talks, I even bought a book!
 You can count us in if you do it again next year.”

 “That may be our new favourite radical bookfair!
 Had a great day.
 If anyone didn’t manage to get everything they wanted on our stall we put it all for FREE on our website.
 Available to download as PDF and Mobi/Epub for your kindle or other e-reader.”